RedTeamSubnet/rest-scoring-api/README.md

 Validators can use the centralized scoring service by:

 1. Adding the `--validator.use_centralized_scoring` flag to their validator command
-2. The validator will automatically fetch scoring results from the rewarding server
+2. The validator will automatically fetch scoring results from the scoring API server
 3. This eliminates the need for each validator to run scoring infrastructure

 ## Development & Troubleshooting